loops-wg/gen-info/draft-welzl-loops-gen-info.md

   Reverse Information, but is part of the setup of the LOOPS Nodes.

 PSN:
-: Packet Sequence Number, a sequence number identifying a data packet.
+: Packet Sequence Number, a sequence number identifying a data packet between the LOOPS Ingress and Egress.

 Sender:
 : Original sender of a packet on an end-to-end path that includes one